google-deepmind/mujoco/doc/APIreference/functions.rst

 Note that derivatives depend only on :math:`h` and :math:`v` (in fact, on :math:`s = h v`).
 All outputs are optional.

-These functions provide high level manipulation for the :ref:`mjSpec` struct, which represents an uncompiled :ref:`mjModel`.

 .. _Plugins-api:

 Plugins